password123456/setup-wordpress-with-security-best-practice/README.md

 define('FORCE_SSL_ADMIN', true);
 `
 6. Save the changes and close the editor.
-Return to your WordPress dashboard and log in again to ensure wp-admin is accessible only via HTTPS.
+Return to your WordPress dashboard and log in again to ensure WordPress Admin is accessible only via HTTPS.

 **Redirect HTTP to HTTPS on the Web Server:**
 1. For Apache: